Learn about faculty available to supervise this degree.

 Students are required to prepare a thesis and successfully defend in an open oral defense.

-A minimum of 3.4 GPA on a 4.0 point system, over the past two years of full-time study (a minimum of 10 full-course equivalents or 60 units) of the undergraduate degree.
+A minimum of 3.4 GPA on a 4.0 point system, over the past two years of full-time study (a minimum of 10 full-course equivalents or 60 units).

-A Master of Arts degree in one of the Laguagues, Literatures and Cultures areas of specialization, or equivalent from a recognized institution.
+A Master of Arts degree in one of the Languages, Literatures and Cultures areas of specialization, or equivalent, from a recognized institution.

 A sample of critical writing: MA thesis or research paper or other writing, which the applicant considers representative of his or her best work.
 Either the sample research paper or the research proposal must be submitted in the target language of study.